dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 export PYTHONPATH=$PYTHONPATH:..
 ```

-In this example, we partition the OGB product graph into 4 parts with Metis.
+In this example, we partition the OGB product graph into 4 parts with Metis on node-0.
 The partitions are balanced with respect to
 the number of nodes, the number of edges and the number of labelled nodes.
 ```bash
 python3 partition_graph.py --dataset ogb-product --num_parts 4 --balance_train --balance_edges